-A last concern with regard to public access and the plan recommendations to restore

-Sunset Cliffs Natural Park to its natural condition is the elimination of the ball park that is located in Sunset Cliffs Natural Park.
-Several members of the public supported the removal of the ball park from Sunset Cliffs Natural Park, consistent with the recommendations of the plan.
-However, several members of the public also opposed the removal of the ball park.
-The Commission concurred with the master plan's recommendation to remove the ball park from Sunset Cliffs Master Plan.
+A last concern with regard to public access and the plan recommendations to restore Sunset Cliffs Natural Park to its natural condition is the elimination of the ball park that is located in Sunset Cliffs Natural Park.
+There was public testimony given at the hearing on both sides of the issue of retention vs. removal of the ballpark.
+The Commission concurred with the recommendation to remove the ball park from Sunset Cliffs Master Plan.
 Specifically, the Commission acknowledged that the master plan was very well written and contained important recommendations to restore the Sunset Cliffs Natural Park to its natural condition.
-The Commission noted the ball park/playing field that is located in the middle of Sunset Cliffs Natural Park literally bisects the Sunset Cliffs Natural Park and should be removed and relocated elsewhere in the community.
+The Commission noted the ball park/playing field that is located in the middle of Sunset Cliffs Natural Park literally bisects the Sunset Cliffs Natural Park and should be removed.

 The City assured the Commission that they would be commencing with the drainage erosion study immediately as they currently have funds to perform this study.
 The Commission indicated that this particular project is a good candidate for potential funding support from the Coastal Conservancy.
-Completion of the Coastal Trail through the actual phasing out and relocation of the ball field from its present location was emphasized as one of the highest priorities with regard to protection of public access along the California shoreline.
+Completion of the Coastal Trail through the removal of the ball field from its present location was emphasized as one of the highest priorities with regard to protection of public access along the California shoreline.

 Therefore, in summary, implementation of the plan by the City will result in visual screening of the upper parking lot in a manner that will preserve public views to the ocean for park users.
-The retention of parking in the upper parking lot (via the Western Loop Road) of Sunset Cliffs Natural Park is assured, and any parking that may be removed due to safety concerns in the future along the linear park will be replaced such that public access will continue to be maintained at this major visitor destination area.
+The retention of public use parking in the upper parking lot (via the Lomaland Drive/Western Loop Road) of Sunset Cliffs Natural Park is assured, and any parking that may be removed due to safety concerns in the future along the linear park will be replaced to the maximum extent possible such that safe public access will continue to be maintained at this major visitor destination area.
 In addition the ball park/playing field will be removed from Sunset Cliffs Natural Park, the area restored to its natural condition and other plan recommendations to correct the drainage and erosion control problems in the park will be implemented in a timely manner, including the development and completion of the Coastal Trail.
 Therefore, in summary, the Commission has received assurances that under the proposed plan, public and visual access will be protected, consistent with the Chapter 3 policies of the Coastal Act.
 The plan can therefore be certified as submitted.
-However, absent language to provide the maximum protection for existing trails and paths, the plan cannot be approved as submitted.